KhanhHB/happyCoding/README.txt

-Hello Git world, i'm a newbie.
+Hello Git world, i'm a newbie, nice to meet you!